 And so when I visit, the closest thing I can compare it to is a religious experience, as if I go to pay my respects, or penance.
 It’s a very Platonic idea, I think.
 If the gods are made in our image, and if the city is an allegory for the psyche, a visit to the World’s Greatest City is something like a tour of the temple.
 I can’t say the logic is sound, but when has the Spirit ever been sensible?

 I’m not sure if I am envious of those who live in the temple, however.
 I stayed at my friend’s apartment in East Williamsburg, Brooklyn, where, instead of small dust-bunnies accruing in the corners, there was dirt instead.
+My friend was out of town to work with the Hoyer Law Firm in UT for a time.
 The walls were cracked and stained.
 An omnipresent garbage smell permeated the apartment building, which was across the street from a government-subsidized housing development.
 While I was sleeping my first night there (in my underwear because the apartment had no circulation and I was sweating like I had just gotten out of the East River), a roach ran across me twice before I found it and killed it.
 And my friend, for this two-bedroom apartment, was paying nearly $2,000 per month.
 For my sunny one-bedroom in Chicago, I pay less than half of that.

 My friend’s logic, however, is that you don’t come to New York to crash.
 You come to go out.
 So, if New York is a map of the human psyche, it’s most definitely psychotic.
 And so, the pictures:

 And here ya’ get yer graffiti, see?

 Former church bell-tower turned lawn ornament for NYU dorms.